Canon G1 X Mark II vs M100

-Body comparison: Canon G1 X Mark II vs Canon M100
+Body comparison: Canon G1 X Mark II vs M100

 The physical size and weight of the Canon G1 X Mark II and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark II – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (16 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.